Genres

 - The language is not too hard most of the time, especially in the first book (it ramps up a bit in difficulty as the books go on, especially as two characters from Osaka are introduced, but it's still manageable with some Googling).
 It was really satisfying whenever I was able to completely read a few pages in a row without having to look anything up.

-- There's a Wanikani group you can use for help if you ever get stuck or
+- There's a Wanikani group you can use for help if you ever get stuck or if you want to use their vocab sheet

 This is an excellent beginner manga and I think it would be a great first manga!
 It has furigana and pretty straightforward language (DeepL didn't have any issues).
 It also starts off deceptively simple and then ramps up in difficulty, which is nice for a beginner.
 The WaniKani vocabulary sheet has excellent coverage too.